jithujoshyjy/Cliver/README.md

 Array.add(index, item) # add at any index Array.first(item) # adds at first index
 Array.last(item) # adds at last index

+The above are all immutable methods and they return a new array.
+Their equivalent mutating method are also available postfixed with "!"
 ```

 #### Map, Filter and Array Comprehensions